GenoMixer/AmpliSeq-Myeloid-Panel-Coverage/README.md

 # AmpliSeq-Myeloid-Panel-Coverage
-Workflow for the Illumina TruSight Myeloid target-based coverage analysis using Snakemake.
+Workflow for the Illumina AmpliSeq Myeloid target-based coverage analysis using Snakemake.

 ## Requirement